-Preparing for pilot evaluation research
+Preparing for pilot assessment research

-It is important to invest time at the end of the pilot and before the rollout to understand what worked, why, and how results are being achieved; as well as what did not work, why, and what can be done to improve the program.
+It is important to invest time at the end of the pilot and before the roll-out to understand what worked, why, and how results are being achieved; as well as what did not work, why, and what can be done to improve the program.

-Download the Pilot Evaluation Guide for more information on what should be tested in your pilot evaluation.
+Download the Pilot Assessment Guide for more

+information on what should be tested in your pilot assessment.